crypticq/ChemicalSafety/README.md

-# ChemicalSafety
-Chemical Safety Applications
+### Chemical Process Safety Scripts

-Taken from

-* Chemical Process Safety: Fundamentals with Applications, 4th Edition Daniel A. Crowl, Joseph F. Louvar *
+* This repository contains scripts developed based on the solutions provided in Chemical Process Safety: Fundamentals with Applications, authored by Daniel A. Crowl and Joseph F. Louvar in its 4th Edition.